CodePhenix/formation-phenix/issue_templates/Readme.md

   the .env as `PROJECT_ID`.
 Don't forget to restart your pipenv environment to load the new env variable.
 - Use the `list-users` command to find the users ids that you'll use in the `create-all-issues` command.
   Ex SofienM on GitLab.com user is 11092508

+### GitHub

+- Make sure the user is added in the CodePhenix organization
+- Use the `create-all-issues` with the GitHub username directly